Understanding Mediation

 What Mediation Is

-The mediator facilitates the discussion, clarifies issues, and helps parties explore potential solutions.
-Mediation empowers you to control the outcome, rather than relying on a judge or arbitrator to make a decision.
+The mediator facilitates the discussion, helps clarify key issues, and supports people in exploring possible outcomes.
+Mediation allows you to remain in control of the outcome, rather than relying on a judge or arbitrator to make a decision.

-Mediation offers space to listen, be heard, and explore possibilities that may not have been visible before.
+Mediation creates space to listen, be heard, and explore possibilities that may not have been visible before.
+Because participants shape their own agreements, the outcome is often more meaningful and lasting, while helping to preserve important relationships.

-At its heart, mediation is about finding clarity, understanding, and a way through that feels workable for all involved.
+At its heart, mediation is about finding clarity, understanding, and a way forward that feels workable for everyone involved.

 What Mediation Is Not

-Interest-based mediation is not a court process, and the mediator is not a judge.
-Mediators do not make decisions or impose solutions and they do not give legal advice.
+Mediation is not a court process, and the mediator is not a judge.
+Mediators do not make decisions, impose outcomes, or provide legal advice.

-Mediation is not about determining who is right or wrong, but about moving beyond, toward solutions that support everyone.
+Mediation is not about deciding who is right or wrong, but about moving forward and finding a way that supports everyone involved.